zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

-Is that (snare) around the meal?Bathing, sleep deprivation, mindfulness and mindfulness Wisdom, the Four Satipatthnas, the Four Noble Truths, the Four Rdhipadas, Pentacles, Pentacles, Sapta Bodhisattvas The Aryan Eightfold Path, Nirvana Nirvana Gamini Pratipada means this ease 'Shariputra' is the name given by the Blessed One to that Thero Do.
+Is that (snare) around the meal?Bathing, sleep deprivation, mindfulness and mindfulness Wisdom, the Four Satipatthnas, the Four Noble Truths, the Four Rdhipadas, Pentacles, Pentacles, Sapta Bodhisattvas The Aryan Eightfold Path, Nibbana Nibbana Gamini Pratipada means this ease 'Shariputra' is the name given by the Blessed One to that Thero Do.
 'Blessed' is a word of honor (7-2 (i) means Blessed Should be used from places.)
 'Resting seats are definitely shaded if the seats